elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

   filter(favoriteCount == max(favoriteCount))
 {% endhighlight %}

-[Turns out this one had the most retweets](https://twitter.com/anyuser/status/1016130460697522177), with 8 retweets and 31 favourites.
+[Turns out this one was pretty good](https://twitter.com/anyuser/status/1016130460697522177), with 8 retweets and 31 favourites.
 Thanks guys!

 I tweeted 6% of the \#ICOTS10 tweets.